 As a result, there may be a strong case for keeping a job but making adjustments.
 Discuss your options with your employer.
 “Can you take a different job?
 Can you have more flexibility?
 Can you take a part-time job or reduce your hours?
 There are many resources that employers have that people don't even know about or take the time to research,” she adds.

 Make a careful assessment of your available options.
-If you or your spouse choose to leave, what is the plan for returning to work and when?
+If you or a loved one chooses to leave, what’s the plan for returning to work and when?
 Remember that Social Security draws on your highest 35 years of income, so taking a few years out may affect the amount you eventually receive.

-And if you or your spouse takes this path, Schultz says it’s important to stay engaged in your industry or network to make your transition back smoother.
-“Stay informed in the industries that you are interested in, then stay connected to people and meet with them regularly to keep abreast of what's going on,” she adds.
-“You've got to remain relevant, and you've certainly got to stay educated.
-That will help you return to the workplace, when and if the time is right for you.”
+And if you take this path, Schultz says it’s important to stay engaged in your industry or network to make your transition back smoother.
+“Stay informed in the industries that you’re interested in, then stay connected to people and meet with them regularly to keep abreast of what's going on,” she adds.

 “My biggest recommendation is to breathe.
 Recognize you're not alone.
 There are resources.
 Take very deliberate and intentional steps to get your house in order.”